 Campaigns: World Spine Day and Selkäviikko (National Back Care Week) in October

 The values of The Finnish Spinal Health Association are responsibility, equality and participation.
 The activities of The Finnish Spinal Health Association are funded by The Funding Centre for Social Welfare and Health Organisations (STEA) from the gaming revenue of Veikkaus Oy.
 Otherwise, we finance our operations through membership fees and other fund-raising income.
 We accept donations and wills.

-The Finnish Spinal Health Association has 31 member associations across Finland with some 8 000 members.
+The Finnish Spinal Health Association has 30 member associations across Finland.
 The local associations offer exercise groups, recreational activities and peer groups to support and ease the everyday life of people with back problems.